Keeping it personal

 the police immediately.

-About identity fraud
+What is identity fraud or

 Identity fraud is a type of fraud that involves the theft of

-your personal information including your name, date of birth,
+your personal information, including your name, date of birth,

 address and other details.
 Fraudsters then use this information,